chloeli-15/jailbreaking_interp/README.md

 ## Activation patching

-Activation patching is used to identify model components that are _causally_ responsible for refusal.
+Activation patching is the main method used to identify model components that are _causally_ responsible for refusal.
 For the following patching experiments, I patched activations from `source` &rarr; `receiver` by directly replacing the `receiver_activation` with `source_activation * scale_factor (sf)` at corresponding layer and sequence positions.

 The patching metric has the following meaning, patching activations from source &rarr; receiver:
 - 1 = refusal behavior after patching is fully restored to source activation